multycloud/multy-docs/docs/examples/README.md

 # Examples

 Let's take a look at a few examples to better understand how multy works.
-Read our [Getting Started](getting-started) guide for more details
+Read our [Getting Started](getting-started) guide for more details.

 ### Define Global Config

 First we need to choose which clouds we want to deploy to.
-You can request a free `api_key` by emailing support@multy.dev
+You can request a free `api_key` by emailing support@multy.dev.

 ```hcl
 terraform {